 Step 1: Setup Google Analytics

-By using Google Analytics, you will have an idea where your visitors are coming from geography, the device they are using, OS, and what they are doing on your website.
+By using Google Analytics, you will have an idea of where your visitors are coming from in terms of geography, the device they are using, the OS they are on, and what they are doing on your website.

 Step 2: Identify trigger points